hashicorp/terraform-google-vault/examples/vault-cluster-authentication-gce/README.md

 Among those methods you will find [GCP][gcp_auth].
-The way it works is that Vault understands GCP as a trusted third party, and relies on GCP itself for affirming if an authentication source are legitimate sources or not.
+The way it works is that Vault understands GCP as a trusted third party, and relies on GCP itself for affirming if an authentication source is a legitimate source or not.

 There are currently two ways a GCP resource can authenticatate to Vault: `gce` and `iam`.
 In this example, we demonstrate the [GCP GCE Auth Method][gce_auth].

 For more info on how the Vault cluster works, check out the [vault-cluster][vault_cluster] documentation.
-For an example on using the `iam` method, check out the [vault-authentication-iam example][iam_example]
+For an example on using the `iam` method, check out the [vault-authentication-iam example][iam_example].

+**Note**: This example launches a private vault cluster, meaning the nodes do not have public IP addresses and cannot talk to the outside world.
+If you need to SSH to your Vault cluster, check the [vault-cluster-private example][private_vault] for instructions on how to launch a Bastion host in the same subnet and use it to access the cluster.

 ## Running this example

 You will need to create a [Google Image][google_image] that has Vault and Consul installed, which you can do using the [vault-consul-image example][image_example].
 All the GCE Instances in this example (including the GCE Instance that authenticates